 Signed Statement and Registration — Individuals applying for a building permit or persons registering a deed could be required to sign a statement that they have reviewed the most current maps indicating the locations of agricultural districts and noted the proximity of these districts to their property.
 This statement also attests that they understand that forestry, agricultural, and horticultural activities can occur at any time in these districts during the day or night.

-Maps — Maps identifying agricultural districts may be posted in the register of deeds’ office, Cooperative Extension and Soil and Water Conservation offices, inspections and planning departments, and other local agencies and offices.
+Maps — Maps identifying agricultural districts may be posted in the register of deeds’ office, N.C.
+Cooperative Extension county centers and Soil and Water Conservation offices, inspections and planning departments, and other local agencies and offices.

 Signage — Signs identifying approved districts may be placed along the rights-of-way of major roads that pass through or next to those districts.
 Additionally, members of voluntary agricultural districts may be provided with signs, for free or for a fee depending on the program, to place on their property enrolled in a district.